MumblesCrzy/simple-programs/README.md

 # simple-programs
-A repository for simple programs to display my coding styl
+A repository of simple programs to display my coding style